 The unique construction; every year a new team takes on the challenge of improving the current prototype.
 These students put their study on hold for a year.
 This yearly cycle creates a team full of motivated, sharp, and innovative students.

 Taking up a new challenge is a returning theme.
-We can see that in: the attitude and qualifications of the team members, an improved prototype every year and facing the ultimate challenge at the end of the year.
+We can see that in the attitude and qualifications of the team members, an improved prototype every year and facing the ultimate challenge at the end of the year.
 Every year the team test the new prototype in a competition against other exoskeletons.

 The commitment of predecessors.
 Every year the exoskeleton of the previous team gets optimized by a new team.
-While doing so, the team gets a lot of consultancy from their predecessors; their knowledge and experience about their dreamteam year and the exoskeleton technology are valuable.
+While doing so, the team gets a lot of consultancy from their predecessors; their knowledge and experience about their dreamteam year and the exoskeleton technology are inmensely valuable.

 The focus on innovation contributes towards a product that is built around user-friendliness and fine motor skills for daily use.
 Commercial aspects do not limit us and this combined with a yearly cycle makes it possible to implement useful features quickly.

-When diagnosing a spinal cord injury, a distinction is made between complete or incomplete paraplegia.
-Project MARCH focuses on the target audience of people with complete paraplegia, meaning the damage is permanent and thereby incurable.
+When diagnosing paraplegia, a distinction is made between a complete and an incomplete spinal cord injury.
+Project MARCH focuses on the target group of people with a complete spinal cord injury, in which the damage to the spinal cord is permanent and therefore incurable.